davidbarrosodominguez-ops/parcheaAcceda2/README.en.md

 - **`12_report.yml`**: Generates the HTML/CSV reports and sends the email. **(Runs on the delegate node)**.
 - **`13_postchecks.yml`**: Performs post-execution cleanup tasks.

+## Architectural Principle: Separation of Logic and Presentation

+A fundamental principle of this project is to separate logic from presentation:

+- **Ansible Tasks (*.yml)**: Their sole responsibility is to execute commands, gather data, and register the results into variables (using `register` or `set_fact`).
+Tasks should not generate HTML or user-facing messages.

+- **Templates (*.j2)**: Their sole responsibility is presentation.
+They read the variables registered by the tasks and use them to generate the final HTML report, including error or warning messages (`REVISAR_...`).

+**Practical Rule**: If you modify a task in a `.yml` file that affects the information in the report, you must review and, if necessary, update the corresponding `.j2` file to ensure consistent graphical representation.

 ## Configuration and Dependencies
 - **Execution User**: The playbook runs as the `reexus` user on remote hosts.
 - **Delegate Node**: `adgesasateinfc2` must be accessible from the Ansible control node.
 It is used to centralize report generation and email dispatch.